mhbtz1/FRC2234/README.md

 # FRC2234
-Some work on automated path planning for 2020-2021 year
+Some work on automated path planning and odometry for the 2020-2021 year